quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 TraceError = {
     error_description: text

-    ; the original URI at which we attempted to find the file ? uri: text
+    ; the original URI used for attempted find of the file ? uri: text
     ? vantage_point: VantagePoint
 }